Pmacdon15/todo/README.md

 ### Installation

+For easy cloning it is recommended you have git installed.
 Navigate to a terminal and directory you want to clone the repository in and type:

  ```bash